18F/identity-eks/base/istio/README.md

 # istio

-This installs the istio operator, as well as the default profile.
+This installs the istio profile.

 You then can automatically inject istio by setting
 ```
 metadata:
   labels:
-    environment: production
+    istio-injection: enabled
 ```
 in a namespace to get everything injected in there, or add the
 ```